 - Topmarks – www.topmarks.co.uk

 This is a good website with free games linked to specific areas of Maths and Literacy.

 Lots of good ideas for how to use some of your child's favourite films to help with their learning

 Teachers will set work to be completed at home.
 No other child or parent can see the work that your child completes.
-Home learning books contain a QR code and 12 digit code that can be used to access Seesaw here:
+You will need a12 digit code that can be used to access Seesaw here: